Go Back

 Instructions

-1. In the bowl of an electric mixer, beat together the sugar, butter, and vanilla extract until fluffy.
+1. In the bowl of an electric mixer, beat together the butter, sugar, and vanilla extract until light and creamy.

-2. Add the egg yolks and beat until incorporated.
+2. Add the egg yolks and mix until fully incorporated and smooth.

-3. Sift the cornstarch, plain flour, and baking powder into the bowl and gently fold them in with a spatula.
-Then knead by hand and make into a ball.
+3. Sift the cornstarch, plain flour, and baking powder into the bowl.

-5. Bake in a preheated oven at 180°C – 355°F for 8 minutes.
-Then remove from the oven and let them cool down for 2 minutes before removing them from the tray and transferring them to a wire rack to cool down completely.
+7. Bake in a preheated oven at 180 °C – 355 °F for about 8 minutes.
+Let them cool for 2 minutes on the tray, then transfer to a wire rack to cool completely.

 Recipe Notes